'I am Birna': Iceland mourns murdered woman

 The strong response from Greenlanders after Brjánsdóttir's disappearance has forced Icelanders to look inwards and reflect.

-Among the thousands who marched in Reykjavik last weekend to honor Brjánsdóttir's life was Sigrídur Hrund Gudmundsdóttir.
+Among the thousands who marched in Reykjavik last weekend to honor Brjánsdóttir's life was Iceland resident Sigrídur Hrund Gudmundsdóttir.

 "My children are the same age as her," Gudmundsdóttir told the Icelandic Broadcasting Service, RÚV.
 "So much has been taken away from us and we feel less safe after this."